 In Psychic Detectives people are often seen helping police solve murders and missing persons cases.
 They usually appear to lead police to crime scenes and evidence, and the locations of missing people.
 They have pointed the police to unlikely suspects who turned out to be killers, and they have occasionally known information about crime scenes that, in my opinion, could hardly have been guessed.
 Some psychic detectives have been shown to have given police accurate information, even if it did not solve the crime.
 It seems to be a regular occurrence that the information divulged by psychics is proven accurate after separate developments in cases occur.
-The information provided by psychics, along with the dedicated work of police, can occasionally help bring closure and sometimes acceptance for many families of victims.
+The information provided by psychics, along with the dedicated work of police, can occasionally help bring closure and sometimes acceptance for many families and friends of victims.

 The first case in the series involves the 1979 disappearance of high-school teacher Judith Leo-Coneys, who disappeared after a trip from a routine doctor’s appointment.
 After a few years, the mother of Judy asked police that psychic Phil Jordan be contacted to help on the case.
 It is often after a case turns cold that police officers are more open to any source of help they can get, including proclaimed psychics.

 On the show, two police officers give interview evidence; Detective Dave Schmoll of the Shelburne Police Department, and Sgt Leo Blais from Vermont State Police.